Regional Collaboration for a Powered Africa

 Key Themes

-This virtual roundtable, with a special fireside chat, will delve into the critical pathways for empowering women across Africa's energy landscape, focusing on four pivotal areas:
+This virtual roundtable, with a special fireside chat, will delve into the critical pathways for creating regional collaboration that enables a powered Africa, focusing on pivotal areas such as:

 Africa's Energy Future: